Ryves Canal

-Ryves Canal is a canal that originates from Krishna river and flows through the city of Vijayawada in the Indian state of Andhra Pradesh.
+Ryves Canal is a canal that originates from the Krishna River and flows through the city of Vijayawada in the Indian state of Andhra Pradesh.
 Under the Krishna Eastern canal system, there are three gravity canals, namely the Eluru canal, Ryves canal and Bandar (Machilipatnam) canal were dug during British time, mainly for irrigation and navigation purposes.
 The Ryves canal has a length of 57.70 km and an anicut of 1,75,000 acres with a designed discharge of 4250 cusecs.